 General music classes in the senior forms also enhance their other subjects by providing numerous discussion-based activities on issues that involve developing the students’ global perspective.
 The course will also delve into topics that are somewhat controversial to ensure that healthy discussions ensue and that multiple viewpoints can be considered.

 The curriculum also caters for differentiation in that group work is a feature of all courses.
 It is important to recognize, however, that some students excel at working on their own, and so when possible this option should be made available to them.
 This means that at any given time both group and individual exploration are occurring simultaneously.
 In both group and individual settings, a range of questions are offered to students in which only a certain number need be attempted.
 This is often empowering to students and a highly motivational factor in eliciting the best possible answers, and yet still satisfying the aims of the lesson.
 Choice in general is an important factor in catering for differentiation.
 In reflection tasks for example, students may wish to express their thoughts in a number of different ways so it is important that the teacher adopts a flexible approach and not always stipulate the manner in which the reflection takes.

 The curriculum also includes activities and assessment tasks that cater for the gifted.
 Incentives are offered to students to take up these challenges and appropriate rewards are given.
 These extension tasks allow these students to explore the issues further and to move beyond knowledge, comprehension, and application towards more higher-level thinking skills, such as analysis, synthesis, and evaluation (Bloom, 1956).
-The Program for the Musically Gifted (PMG) will continue to be part of the curriculum in 2021-22 for selected students in Forms 1-5, but these extension tasks are an essential component of the regular music classes as well, which offer appropriate challenges to all.
+The Program for the Musically Gifted (PMG) is part of the music curriculum for selected students in Forms 1-5, but these extension tasks are an essential component of the regular music classes as well, which offer appropriate challenges to all.